RheagalFire/Adappt_Trainer/Readme.md

 ml_pipeline preprocess --input-data-dir /path/to/input_data

 ```
-- Train: Trains the attrition risk prediction model using the preprocessed data.While Training pass in the flag --mlflow-logging to log metrics,artifacts using MLflow Example:
+- Train: Trains the attrition risk prediction model using the preprocessed data.While Training pass in the flag --mlflow-logging to log metrics,artifacts using MLflow, to see the logged artifacts and metrics you'd need to run `mlflow server` first Example:
 ```
 ml_pipeline train --input-file-path /path/to/preprocessed_data.csv